 Not quite.
 NI credits are awarded automatically if you are a parent registered for UK child benefit for a child under 12 – even if you do not receive it – but not otherwise.

 9. Once you get it, your state pension goes up by the higher of 2.5%, CPI inflation or National Average Earnings

 It depends – in many countries your UK state pension will be frozen once you start receiving it.
 In South East Asia while Thailand is the most popular retirement destination for retiring Britons, only those living in the Philippines get annual increases.
-Currently those retiring in the EU / EEA receive increases, but it is unclear what will happen after Brexit.
-Your AAM Wealth Manager can help you understand what the position is for the country where you plan to retire.
+Currently those retiring in the EU / EEA receive increases.
+Our AAM Wealth Managers can help you understand what the position is for the country where you plan to retire.